 Named for Masataka Taketsuru, the father of Japanese whisky and the label’s founder, this expression is blended for balance.
 Malt plays off notes of apple and butterscotch, while a spicy note flickers across the palate.
 It’s no wonder Jim Murray named it the best Japan has to offer.

 Wild Turkey Master’s Keep Cornerstone Rye

 Cornerstone Rye is Wild Turkey’s fourth release in its limited-edition Master’s Keep Series, and to be quite frank, it’s hard to believe it hasn’t all been snapped up yet.
-Master distiller Eddie Russell concocted this expression using a secret stash of nine- to 11-year-old ryes.
+Master distiller Eddie Russell concocted this expression using a secret stash of 9- to 11-year-old ryes.